spiral/docs/cookbook/golang-library.md

 }
 ```

-It is recommended to wrap direct RPC calls with proper service code:
+It is recommended to wrap direct RPC calls with some proper service code:

 ```php
 use Spiral\Core\Container\SingletonInterface;